rikosintie/Discovery/usage.md

 The mac.txt file that is in the project is built for a single 48 port switch.
 If you are pulling the data from a stack or 5400 series, you have to modify the port numbers in the mac.txt file.

+There is a file [procurve-show-mac-interfaces.txt](https://github.com/rikosintie/Discovery/blob/main/procurve-show-mac-interfaces.txt) in the project that has `show mac-address` commands for the 5400 series, individual 2930 switches and stacked switches up to 8.

+Simply open the file, copy the interfaces you need and save them into the mac.txt file before running the discovery script.

 ----------------------------------------------------------------
+## Run the discovery script

 Now that the project is set up and the inventory file is created, you can run the script.